paddyw2/mainteance-app/README.md

 # Car Maintenance App

-A car maintenance and rental tracking web application.
+A car maintenance and rental tracking web application for a database course.

 Install Flask for Python3 using pip3: http://flask.pocoo.org/